HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available:
-      'ComplexHeatmap', 'GetoptLong', 'circlize', 'skmeans'

-    Packages suggested but not available for checking:
-      'genefilter', 'samr', 'NMF', 'WGCNA', 'clusterProfiler',
-      'ReactomePA', 'DOSE', 'hu6800.db', 'Polychrome', 'simplifyEnrichment'
+      installed size is 12.4Mb
+      sub-directories of 1Mb or more:
+        data      3.8Mb
+        doc       4.7Mb
+        extdata   1.0Mb
+        libs      1.6Mb
+    ```

+*   checking compiled code ...
+NOTE
+    ```
+    File ‘cola/libs/cola.so’:
+      Found ‘rand’, possibly from ‘rand’ (C)
+        Object: ‘pdist.o’

+    Compiled code should not call entry points which might terminate R nor
+    write to stdout/stderr instead of to the console, nor use Fortran I/O
+    nor system RNGs.

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
-    manual.
     ```

 # collapse